awsdocs/amazon-mwaa-user-guide/doc_source/connections-secrets-manager.md

-# Configuring an Apache Airflow connection using a Secrets Manager secret key<a name="connections-secrets-manager"></a>
+# Configuring an Apache Airflow connection using a Secrets Manager secret<a name="connections-secrets-manager"></a>

 AWS Secrets Manager is a supported alternative Apache Airflow backend on an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.
 This guide shows how to use AWS Secrets Manager to securely store secrets for Apache Airflow variables and an Apache Airflow connection on Amazon Managed Workflows for Apache Airflow \(MWAA\)\.

 **Note**
+ You will be charged for the secrets you create\.
+For more information on Secrets Manager pricing, see [AWS Pricing](http://aws.amazon.com/secrets-manager/pricing/)\.
-[AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) Parameter Store is not a supported backend at this time on Amazon MWAA\.
+Amazon MWAA does not support [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) as a supported backend\.

 **Contents**
 + [Step one: Provide Amazon MWAA with permission to access Secrets Manager secret keys](#connections-sm-policy)